Control flow

 phasers are executed.
 If the caller

-activated fatal exceptions via the pragma use fatal;
+activated fatal exceptions via the pragma use fatal;, the exception is

 thrown instead of being returned as a Failure.